zavalab/PlasmoExamples/README.md

 (v1.0) pkg> activate .
 (PlasmoExamples) pkg> instantiate
 ```
-Note that you must type a `]` to enter the package management tool from a Julia session.
+Note that you must type a `]` to enter the Julia package management tool from the Julia REPL.

-This will download the necessary Julia packages at the correct versions.
-Notably, the `Manifest.toml` file downloads Plasmo at v0.3.0 (PipsSolver.jl does not yet support the latest v0.3.2),
-and pins [MPI.jl](https://github.com/JuliaParallel/MPI.jl) to v0.12.0.
+This snippet will download the necessary Julia packages at the correct versions.
+Notably, the `Manifest.toml` tell Julia to download Plasmo.jl at v0.3.0 (PipsSolver.jl does not yet support the latest v0.3.2), and pins [MPI.jl](https://github.com/JuliaParallel/MPI.jl) to v0.12.0.
 Newer versions of MPI.jl are not compatible with Julia 1.0.5 and mpich.

 ### Confirm MPI works
 If using a custom installation of MPI (such as mpich), it is helpful to verify that [MPIClusterManagers.jl](https://github.com/JuliaParallel/MPIClusterManagers.jl)
 works as intended for case study 1.
-The case study uses the contained manager object to setup worker MPI ranks interactively.
+The case study uses the `MPIManager` object to setup worker MPI ranks interactively from a Julia session.
+The following
+setup has been found to be necessary to get the `MPIManager` working correctly.

-* After installing mpich, make sure the library and executable can be found using `$PATH` and `$LD_LIBRARY_PATH`
+* After installing mpich, make sure the library and executable can be found in the system path (i.e. by setting up `$PATH` and `$LD_LIBRARY_PATH` in your .bashrc file).
+For instance, if
+mpich is installed in `/home/user/app/mpich_install`, then the following need to be added to your .bashrc file:
+- `export PATH="${PATH}:/home/mpc-linux-01/app/mpich-install/bin"`
+- `export LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:/home/mpc-linux-01/app/mpich-install/lib"`

-* Make sure `MPIClusterManagers.jl` is installed in the base Julia environment
+* Make sure `MPIClusterManagers.jl` is installed in the base Julia environment.
+It appears that the workers need to find a functional `MPIClusterManagers.jl` package to initialize without using the project environment.

+Once your MPI installation is installed, make sure to run the following code snippet in the package manager:

 ```
 julia> ]
 (PlasmoExamples) pkg> build MPI
 ```
+This will rebuild the Julia MPI interface to use the library and executable found in the bash environment.

-Now test the following code using 2 workers:
+Now try testing the following code using 2 workers:
 ```
 julia> using MPIClusterManagers
 julia> using Distributed